Data analysis: Data collection

-Data is collected from a variety of sources.
+Data may be collected from a variety of sources.
 A list of data sources are available for study & research.
 The requirements may be communicated by analysts to custodians of the data; such as, Information Technology personnel within an organization.
+Data collection or data gathering is the process of gathering and measuring information on targeted variables in an established system, which then enables one to answer relevant questions and evaluate outcomes.
 The data may also be collected from sensors in the environment, including traffic cameras, satellites, recording devices, etc. It may also be obtained through interviews, downloads from online sources, or reading documentation.

 Data processing

-Data, when initially obtained, must be processed or organized for analysis.
-For instance, these may involve placing data into rows and columns in a table format (known as structured data) for further analysis, often through the use of spreadsheet or statistical software.
+Data integration is a precursor to data analysis: Data, when initially obtained, must be processed or organized for analysis.
+For instance, this may involve placing data into rows and columns in a table format (known as structured data) for further analysis, often through the use of spreadsheet(excel) or statistical software.

 Data cleaning

 Once processed and organized, the data may be incomplete, contain duplicates, or contain errors.
-The need for data cleaning will arise from problems in the way that the datum are entered and stored.
+The need for data cleaning will arise from problems in the way that the data is entered and stored.
 Data cleaning is the process of preventing and correcting these errors.
 Common tasks include record matching, identifying inaccuracy of data, overall quality of existing data, deduplication, and column segmentation.

 Such data problems can also be identified through a variety of analytical techniques.
 For example; with financial information, the totals for particular variables may be compared against separately published numbers that are believed to be reliable.
 Unusual amounts, above or below predetermined thresholds, may also be reviewed.
-There are several types of data cleaning, that are dependent upon the type of data in the set; this could be phone numbers, email addresses, employers, or other values.
-Quantitative data methods for outlier detection, can be used to get rid of data that appears to have a higher likelihood of being input incorrectly.
-Textual data spell checkers can be used to lessen the amount of mis-typed words.
-However, it is harder to tell if the words themselves are correct.
+There are several types of data cleaning that are dependent upon the type of data in the set; this could be phone numbers, email addresses, employers, or other values.
+Quantitative data methods for outlier detection can be used to get rid of data that appears to have a higher likelihood of being input incorrectly.
+Text data spell checkers can be used to lessen the amount of mistyped words.
+However, it is harder to tell if the words are contextually (i.e., semantically and idiomatically) correct.

 Exploratory data analysis

-Once the datasets are cleaned, they can then be analyzed.
-Analysts may apply a variety of techniques, referred to as exploratory data analysis, to begin understanding the messages contained within the obtained data.
-The process of data exploration may result in additional data cleaning or additional requests for data; thus, the initialization of the iterative phases mentioned in the lead paragraph of this section.
-Descriptive statistics, such as, the average or median, can be generated to aid in understanding the data.
-Data visualization is also a technique used, in which the analyst is able to examine the data in a graphical format in order to obtain additional insights, regarding the messages within the data.
+Once the datasets are cleaned, they can then begin to be analyzed using exploratory data analysis.
+The process of data exploration may result in additional data cleaning or additional requests for data; thus, the initialization of the iterative phases mentioned above.
+Descriptive statistics, such as the average, median, and standard deviation, are often used to broadly characterize the data.
+Data visualization is also used, in which the analyst is able to examine the data in a graphical format in order to obtain additional insights about messages within the data.